plaid/income-sample/README.md

 ### TODOs

-- Test this in a development environment against actual data.
+- Handle things more elegantly if the user_data.json file doesn't exist
 - Clean up my Chakra UI components.
 I suspect things are messier than they should be.
-- Handle things more elegantly if the user_data.json file doesn't exist
 - Add in the payroll income precheck
+- Clean up my camel vs snake vs kebab case inconsistencies
+- Display a more meaningful message for when you have pending document data
+- Consider at least showing how you'd use a webhook for document flow
-- Make the error messaging fancier -- use an Alert component!
+- Make the error messaging fancier than an alert box
-- Make sure we don't flip out if you try to use Document Income in a non-Sandbox environment, before the data is ready.
 - See what happens if you provide existing access tokens when creating a link token for bank income
-- Clean up my camel vs snake vs kebab case inconsistencies
 - Let you know if financing is available so we have a happy ending to our story.